tylerpcarter/inls161/_posts/2016-06-30-branching-and-merging.md

 # Create a branch

 To create, or "checkout" a new branch, we can follow Roger Dudler's guide again.{% sidenote 'gitnoshit' 'Dudler, Roger.
 “Git: The Simple Guide.”
 Git: The Simple Guide.
-Last modified 2015. <http://rogerdudler.github.io/git-guide/>.<br/><br/>Also check this resource out for help with branching and merging: “Git - Basic Branching and Merging.”
-Git --Fast-Version-Control. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging.' %}
+Last modified 2015. <http://rogerdudler.github.io/git-guide/>.<br/><br/>Also check this resource out for help with branching and merging: Chacon, Scott, and Ben Straub.
+“Basic Branching and Merging.”
+In ProGit.
+New York, New York: Apress, 2014. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging.' %}

 `git checkout -b testing`